Data enrichment widgets

 Deep dive into the details of your customers' phone numbers to counter fraud.
 The phone information widget shows you all the data SEON's Phone API uncovers about a number.

-At a glance, the Phone Information widget will tell you the fraud score calculated for the number, whether it can actually receive calls, and if it's listed as disposable.
+At a glance, the Phone Information widget will tell you the phone network score calculated for the number, whether it can actually receive calls, and if it's listed as disposable.

 You can also uncover more information about the carrier or provider behind the number and access the CNAM and HLR check results if these are turned on for your account.